Opera Singer

 Mahshid

-Asked by MA over 10 years ago
+Asked by MA almost 11 years ago

 Hi Mahshid!
 You simply have to start studying with a teacher to see how your voice can develop.
 Age plays a major part in what your teacher will have you do.
 If you are under 14, I'd recommend singing in the best choir you can be a part of in your area.
 I did a quick search as I'm not familiar with what's available to you in Iran.
 There is the Tehran Choir and the Tehran Vocal Ensemble.
 If Tehran is not close or if you're not old enough to audition for them, perhaps call and ask if they can recommend any local choirs or organizations you can reach out to.
 Also, studying piano or guitar, working on music theory, learning as many languages as you can (German, Italian and French are most important for opera), listening to operas and looking at the scores are all great ways to prepare yourself for singing.
 And start looking for a teacher.
 By 14, you can start singing with a private teacher to learn classical vocal technique.
 Starting in a choir will help you learn to read music, to listen to your colleagues, to learn musicianship and help you develop vocally.
 Choral singing is usually quite different than operatic classical voice, but you will learn skills that will be extremely useful in your training as an opera singer and you will develop a network of friends and colleagues who will be able to share information with you as to who they like studying with, what other local opportunities there are and such things.
 Good luck!!!